Category Archives: Martin Scorsese Films

 The great aspects of After Hours are its bizarre characters and the cinematography that offers a tantalizing view of downtown Manhattan.
 The film is atmospheric and zany in its gloomy and steamy side streets and odd locales sprinkled with color.

-A dingy bar, a sophisticated artist’s apartment, and a man sculpture that follows Paul everywhere are usurped by the film’s strangest and most interesting set, Club Berlin, an “after hours” club inhabited by punks who want to shave Paul’s head into a mohawk.
+A dingy bar, a sophisticated artist’s apartment, and a man sculpture that follows Paul everywhere are usurped by the film’s strangest and most interesting set, Club Berlin, an “after-hours” club inhabited by punks who want to shave Paul’s head into a mohawk.

-I enjoyed this film as a sort of “a day in the life of Paul” adventure story, albeit a gothic one.
+I enjoyed this film as a sort of “A Day in the Life of Paul” adventure story, albeit a gothic one.
 The film concludes wonderfully as the sun begins to rise just as the film ends and thus Paul’s wild night finally ends.
-I was chomping at the bit with the thought of what a new morning would bring and the possibilities of reuniting with any of the women he encountered the night before, either dead or alive.

 Particularly charming to me while watching After Hours, the decade of decadence well into the past, are the relics once commonplace in everyday life.
 A phone booth, the traditional yellow cabs, and desktop personal computers are heavily featured.
-These items, relevant when the film was made, now seem like throwback niceties that make the film endearing and like a glimpse into someone’s time capsule.

 I did not pick up on much authentic romance between Paul or any of the female characters- Marcy, June, Gail (Catherine O’Hara), or Julie (Teri Garr), but maybe that’s the point.
-While one winds up dead, not one, but two of them pursuit him, and not in a good way.
-The film is mystical, weird, and energetic.
-The inclusion of Cheech & Chong only adds to the revelry.
+While one winds up dead, not one, but two of them pursue him, and not in a good way.

 Sadly, underappreciated and too often forgotten, After Hours (1985) is a Scorsese treat worth dusting off now and then.
 The birth of the Independent Spirit Awards has a lot to owe to this film for grabbing top honors and the admiration works both ways.
-For a glimpse at the creative genius that is Martin Scorsese, this film gets an enormous recommendation.

 The Irishman-2019